mithunkumarc/learning_angular/view-ecapsulation/ReadMe.md

         background-color: yellow;
       }

-      # in order to apply above style to component use :host
+      # in order to apply above style to component use :host , :host will not affect child components
       :host {
         background-color: yellow;
       }